People's Party for Freedom and Democracy: 1971–1994

-1994–present
+1994–2006

-Bolkestein's VVD was one of the winners of the Dutch general election of 1994: the party gained nine seats.
+Bolkestein's VVD was one of the winners of the general election of 1994: the party gained nine seats.
 It formed an unprecedented government with the Labour Party (PvdA) and the social liberal Democrats 66.
 The so-called "purple cabinet" led by Wim Kok was the first Dutch government without any Christian parties since 1918.
 Like many of his predecessors, Bolkestein remained in parliament.
-His political style was characterised by some as "opposition to one's own government".
+His political style was characterised as "opposition to one's own government.
 This style was very successful and the VVD gained another seven seats in the 1998 election, becoming the second largest party in parliament with thirty-eight seats.
 The VVD formed a second Purple cabinet with the Labour Party and D66.
 Bolkestein left Dutch politics in 1999 to become European Commissioner.
 He was replaced by the more technocratic and social liberal Hans Dijkstal.

 In the heavily polarised Dutch general election of 2002, dominated by the rise and murder of Pim Fortuyn, the VVD lost fourteen seats, leaving only twenty-four.
 The VVD nonetheless entered a cabinet with the Christian Democratic Appeal and the Pim Fortuyn List (LPF).
 Dijkstal stood down and was replaced by the popular former Minister of Finance Gerrit Zalm.
-After a few months, Zalm "pulled the plug" on the First Balkenende cabinet, after infighting between Pim Fortuyn List ministers Eduard Bomhoff and Herman Heinsbroek.
+After a few months, Zalm "pulled the plug" on the First Balkenende cabinet, after infighting between LPF ministers Eduard Bomhoff and Herman Heinsbroek.

-In the subsequent general election of 2003, the VVD with Gerrit Zalm as lijsttrekker gained four seats, making a total of twenty-eight.
+In the subsequent general election of 2003, the VVD with Gerrit Zalm as lead candidate gained four seats, making a total of twenty-eight.
 The party had expected to do much better, having adopted most of Fortuyn's proposals on immigration and integration.
 The VVD unwillingly entered the Second Balkenende cabinet with Zalm returning as Minister of Finance and as Deputy Prime Minister.
-On 2 September 2004, Geert Wilders, a Member of the House of Representatives, left the party after a dispute with Parliamentary leader Van Aartsen.
+On 2 September 2004, Geert Wilders, a Member of the House of Representatives, left the party after a dispute with parliamentary leader Van Aartsen.
 He chose to continue as an Independent in the House of Representatives.
-On 27 November 2004 Gerrit Zalm was succeeded as Leader by the Parliamentary leader of the VVD in the House of Representatives Jozias van Aartsen.
+On 27 November 2004 Zalm was succeeded as party leader by the parliamentary leader in the House Jozias van Aartsen.